 We hear it all the time.
 Eat more vegetables.
 Add more greens.
 Make your plate colorful.
 The fact that vegetables are good for us, is not a new message.
-Yet we have such a hard time fitting them in our diet?
+So, why do we seem to have such a hard time fitting them in our diet?

 Vegetables are naturally low in fat and calories, plus they are loaded with good-for-you nutrients such as vitamins A and C, potassium and fiber.
 Vitamin C is imperative to keeping our immune systems healthy and potassium regulates blood pressure – very important things!
 Most adults need 2 ½ - 3 cups of vegetables per day.
 Let’s look beyond the side salad and bump up your intake today.